 Another measure we find valuable and helpful is looking at the growth of our children relative to the growth of the children statewide and relative to the growth children attending schools they would otherwise attend in the area.
-These scores take a look at how much growth low preforming and average-to-high performing children are making.
+These scores take a look at how much growth low performing and average-to-high performing children are making.
 It is expected that low performing children make high growth and average-to-high performing children make at least average (a year's worth) growth.
 These are called "student on track for success" scores.
-In reading, at the state level, the percent of children on track for success is 57%; the percent of children on track for success at Cornerstone is 56%, increasing 20.6% last year (!) and remaining static this year at state level.
-In math, at the state level, the percent of children on track has been slowly decreasing over the last five years to 55% on track.
-The percent of children on track for success at Cornerstone increased significantly in 2016-17 from 21.2% to 32%, a full 10.8%!
-This huge increase is meaningful because we are looking at scores school wide and not one of the smaller, largely fluctuating groups of scores.
-In addition, this is especially rewarding after intentionally allocating time and resources into addressing school-wide math proficiency.
+In math, 35% of Cornerstone children are on track for success, 37% of SPPS children are on track for success in math and 54% of children are on track for success in math State-wide.
+While we have work to do, it is important to note that though we are close to SPPS on this measure, we have a higher percent of children who made "High Growth" than both SPPS and the State.
+In reading, Cornerstone has surpassed both SPPS and the State in percentage of children 'on track for success' with 59% of children being on track for success.
+SPPS is 44% and the State is 57%.
+As a very young school, we are quickly demonstrating the power of exceptional Montessori education in supporting all children, and especially the children typically underserved, in the development of strong academic skills, step by step.